consbulaquena/Imagen/README.md

 # Imagen
-Still in progress Sharing pictures + feeds app
+Still in progress Sharing pictures + feeds Swift app

 Imagen is a Spanish word meaning "picture" or "image".